abarker/lyxNotebook/README.rst

       lyxnotebook --install

-   To uninstall the program, use ``pip uninstall lyxNotebook``.
+   To uninstall the program, use ``pip uninstall lyxnotebook``.
 Reset the bind file to its previous value.
 Delete the Lyx Notebook ``.module`` files and ``.bind`` files in the ``.lyx`` directory.